mattma/docs/javascript/koajs.md

 - thunks (functions)

-Thunks are functions that only have a single argument, a callback.
+Thunks are asynchronous functions that only have a single argument, a callback.
 Thunk support only remains for backwards compatibility and may be removed in future versions of co.

 - array (parallel execution)